meddle0x53/reacto/README.md

   )
 ```

-We want see the error cause the by division by `0`, instead after the emisison
+We want see the error cause the by division by `0`, instead after the emission
 of `10/1` -> `10`, `10/2` -> `5` and `10/3` -> `3`, the values `2`, `2` and `1`
 will be emitted -> that's `10/4`, `10/5` and `10/6`.